 For a time Ella Billing worked as a junior school teacher at Kristianstad’s junior school.
-She probably never formally trained as a teacher.
 Later Ella Billing also became a member of that town’s poor relief board where she particularly took an interest in the young and received a lot of recognition for her devotion to her work.

 It was as a member of the local Kristianstad branch of Föreningen för kvinnans politiska rösträtt (FKPR, national association for women’s suffrage) that Ella Billing began to campaign for women’s suffrage.
 Ella Billing married Johan Albert Billing on 16 August 1897 and the they had two children.
 When she and her husband decided to move to Stockholm in 1912 the Kristianstad FKPR held a large farewell party for the couple.